 - “Frequently Asked Questions about Incineration” by ZWMC in August 2024

-- County Council Transportation and Environment Committee meeting with the Task Force in December 2020
+Technology and Capacity Planning” by EA in March 2024 - County Council Transportation and Environment Committee meeting with the Task Force in December 2020

 - “Trash and Recycling Collection: An Evaluation of Current Policies” by Office of Legislative Oversight in 2019